 If such a driver is involved in an accident with $20,000 of property damage and $50,000 in medical expenses, their insurance would leave them short – $15,000 in property damage, and from $20,000 to $35,000 in medical expenses.
 The coverage amounts represent the only payments the insurer will cover – the driver will be responsible for anything above and beyond that.

 One can sue an underinsured driver just as they can one who is uninsured, but again, the process can be lengthy, and collecting judgments can be a difficult task, if not almost impossible.

 The sad financial reality is that state minimum coverages are often not adequate to cover one’s liabilities.
 But that doesn’t mean drivers involved in accidents with the underinsured or uninsured drivers must sue in order to collect the amounts above and beyond the minimum amounts.
 This is where uninsured/underinsured motorist insurance can come into play.

 Uninsured and underinsured coverages are usually sold together as a single package, although some carriers may offer them individually.
 Currently, the Insurance Research Council estimates that as many as 16 percent of drivers are uninsured.
 With almost 1 out of every six drivers being uninsured, this is one insurance add-on that is worth looking into.

 The coverages are nearly self-explanatory: uninsured motorist coverage will pay if you are involved in a crash with a driver who is uninsured.
 Underinsured motorist coverage pays out after the underinsured driver’s policy limits are met.

 If you’re considering a new policy, make sure you look at quotes that contain uninsured and underinsured motorist coverage.
-It may be priced much lower than you expect, and can be a positive addition to your currently have as well.
+It may be priced much lower than you expect and can be a positive addition to your current coverage as well.